Kai Rapsch

-Kai Rapsch (born in 1978) is a German oboist, cor anglais player and entrepreneur.
+Kai Rapsch (born 1978) is a German oboist, cor anglais player and entrepreneur.

 Life

 Born in Berlin, Rapsch attended the Musikgymnasium Carl Philipp Emanuel Bach.
-At the age of 15 he entered the Julius-Stern Institute of the Berlin University of the Arts.
+At age 15 he entered the Julius-Stern Institute of the Berlin University of the Arts.
 From 1997 he studied in the oboe class of Burkhard Glaetzner.
-From 2000 to 2004 he studied with Günther Passin at the University of Music and Performing Arts Munich.
+From 2000 to 2004, he studied with Günther Passin at the University of Music and Performing Arts Munich.

 During his studies he was a member of the Mozarteum Orchestra Salzburg.
-Since 2004 he has been principal English horn and oboist with the Munich Philharmonic.
+Since 2004, he has been principal English horn and oboist with the Munich Philharmonic.
 He is also a lecturer at the Orchestra Academy there.

 Recitals, chamber concerts and master classes have taken him to music festivals in Dresden, Salzburg and Mecklenburg-Vorpommern as well as to Japan and South Korea.
 As a soloist he has performed with the Mozarteum Orchestra Salzburg, the Chamber Ensemble Salzburg Orchestra Soloists, the Bach Collegium Munich and the Neues Bachisches Collegium Musicum in Leipzig.

-In 2012 he founded the company Reeds for Oboes, with which he distributes handmade reeds for English Horn, oboe d'amore and oboes worldwide.
+In 2012, he founded the company Reeds for Oboes, with which he distributes handmade reeds for English Horn, oboe d'amore and oboes worldwide.

 Awards

-In 1994/95 Rapsch was a music scholar of the Jürgen Ponto-Stiftung zur Förderung junger Künstler He has repeatedly been awarded at the federal competition Jugend musiziert.
-In 1999 he was a prizewinner at the international competition of the Konzertgesellschaft München.
-In 2000 he received the 2nd prize in the oboe competition of the Handel Festival, Halle, of the Händel-Förderpreis der Stadt Halle.
+In 1994–95, Rapsch was a music scholar of the Jürgen Ponto-Stiftung zur Förderung junger Künstler He has repeatedly been awarded at the federal competition Jugend musiziert.
+In 1999, he was a prizewinner at the international competition of the Konzertgesellschaft München.
+In 2000, he received the 2nd prize in the oboe competition of the Handel Festival, Halle, of the Händel-Förderpreis der Stadt Halle.